JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 **Benefits:**

-* Simple and uniform semantics for all kinds of fields (an improvement compared to Java).
+* Simple and uniform semantics for all kinds of fields, and an improvement compared to Java.

 **Risks:**

 * This semantics breaks under "leaking `this`" problem.
 * Formally unsound on LLVM (according to current LLVM spec).
+* This requires changes in both in the Kotlin/Native and Kotlin/JVM compiler backends to ensure that memory fences are always inserted at the end of each constructor.
+* Kotlin can only guarantee this for classes compiled by the Kotlin compiler.
+  In Kotlin/JVM code, where classes both from Kotlin and Java can coexist, this results in a confusing situation where different classes can have different initialization semantics.

 ### Semantics of Data Races